 YouTube also sets aside 45% of the net revenue of YouTube Premium to monetize YouTube shorts.
 This strategy helps them compete with other platforms like Instagram and TikTok.

 Payments to creators are allocated based on how many views their shorts received from premium accounts.

-You can use them to offer things like early access to videos, behind-the-scenes footage, or even personalized messages to your biggest fans.
+You can make money by giving your Patreon subscribers exclusive material against a small monthly fee.
+This includes early access to videos, behind-the-scenes footage, or even personalized messages to your biggest fans.

 The average YouTuber with a million subscribers earns roughly $60,000 a year.
 That doesn’t make it a quick way to make cash though, as it can take years before you reach a million subscribers.

 How much money can you make from YouTube?

 The amount of money that you can make from YouTube depends on a lot of factors, including: